 New York Botanical Garden

-The New York Botanical Garden is a must-visit for plant lovers year-round, but especially so in spring.
+The New York Botanical Garden is worth visiting for plant lovers year-round, but especially so in spring.
 From the elegant Japanese cherry trees near the Cherry Collection to the delicate blooms lining the Bronx River, the fleeting beauty of sakura season transforms the garden into one of the most magical spots in the city.

 Prospect Park